 8. Send the license request file to Mech-Mind.

 Update the License

-After you send the license request file, Mech-Mind will send back a license update file in WIBUCMRAU format.
-Double-click this file to update the license.
+After you send the license request file, Mech-Mind will send back a license update file with the extension of WibuCmRaU.
+You can update the license automatically (recommended) or manually.